EmmanuelDemey/codelab-elastic/step2/README.md

-# Step 6 - Monitor our Docke images
+# Step 2 - Monitor our Docker images

 We will add now the last beat of the day : Metricbeat for for Docker containers